What Does HIPAA Enforcement Look Like in 2018?

 What about enforcement from State Attorneys General?

 In 2009, the Health Information Technology for Clinical and Economic Health, or HITECH, Act gave state attorneys general the authority to bring civil actions for violations of the HIPAA Privacy and Security Rules on behalf of state residents.
-This means that an entity might get a double dose of violations and fines, or it could mean that an entity receives no penalty from OCR, but does from their state’s attorney general.
+Therefore, an entity might get a double dose of violations and fines, or it could mean that an entity receives no penalty from OCR, but does from their state’s attorney general.

 The first attorney general HIPAA fine was issued by the Connecticut Attorney General’s office on July, 6, 2010.3 Although state attorneys general have been slow to issue violations in earlier years, they have increasingly brought action against violators to protect their state residents.
-2017 saw several notable settlements with healthcare organizations and business associates, including a $2 million dollar fine issued to Cottage Health System from the California Attorney General.4
+For example, 2017 saw several notable settlements with healthcare organizations and business associates, including a $2 million dollar fine issued to Cottage Health System from the California Attorney General.4

 HIPAA Enforcement in 2018 and Beyond